rjanant/LLM-in-financial-domain/README.md

 Ensure all commands are typed correctly and executed in the newly created Conda environment.
 Verify that your hardware setup meets the requirements for the fine-tuning and code generation experiments.
 Check that the requirements.txt file includes all necessary packages with their correct versions.

+## Citation
+Please cite this software using the metadata from `CITATION.cff`.
+Here's an example citation in APA style:

+Raj, Anant (2024).
+Large language model number handling in the Finance Domain (Version 1.0.0) [Software].
+Available at https://github.com/rjanant/disseration.git.